iwouldratherbeatthebeach/chronicle/README.md

 2. The script will:
    - Fetch current activity from Tautulli.
    - Match series with Sonarr by TVDB ID or title.
-   - Enable monitoring for the next 5 episodes.
+   - Enable monitoring for the next configured number of episodes or season(s).
    - Trigger searches for the monitored episodes.

 ---